 The final step in building a dry well is to test the drainage.
 Use a garden hose and spray water at the well for a few minutes – it should all drain down into the gravel and filter into the soil.

-The best place to install a drywell is in any location where water is pooling in your yard.
-By installing a well in the path of the water drainage you can return the water to the soil and prevent damaging floods with a simple dry well.
+The best place to install a dry well is where water is pooling in your yard.
+By installing a well in the water drainage path, you can return the water to the soil and prevent damaging floods with a simple dry well.

 Simple dry wells are an effective way to prevent water from pooling and add extra yard drainage but letting the water flow directly into the soil – instead of draining it to the street or storm sewer.